fmind/mlops-python-package/.github/ISSUE_TEMPLATE/custom-request.md

 ---
-name: Custom request
+name: Custom Request
-about: Ask anything for this project
-title: ''
-labels: ''
-assignees: ''
+about: Submit a general request.
 ---